J4K03/fcserver-docker/README.md

 ```bash
 docker run -p 7890:7890 --device=/dev/bus/usb/001/001 fcserver
 ```
-I've mapped all the USB devices here with the `-v` option.
-This is insecure and shouldn't be used.
-Better option would be using `--device` or even better with `--device-cgroup-rule`.
+You can specify Fadecandy devices using the `--device` option.
 The container needs at least one USB device attached in order to start.

 ## Using a custom config
 To pass a custom config to the container use the following option: